gordonwatts/seattlesnowmass2021.github.io/pages/dining.md

 Seattle has many great dining options, most of which are a short walk, bus ride, train ride, or hired ride from the conference venue or your lodging.
-We recommend using your favorite online search tools to find something you like.
+We recommend using your favorite app or search tool to find something you like.

 We provide here a list of options that are within walking distance of the conference venue that should be particularly convenient to access for attendees.